 A non-volatile storage device made up of a hard rotating disk that is coated with magnetic material.
 The read/write head changes the polarity of the magnetic surface of the disk, stores the digital data on the hard disk or reads them from the hard disk.
 If the read/write head is in direct contact with the disk, the magnetic material of the magnetic disk will be damaged and the data will be lost.
 Therefore, the conventional hard disk cannot resist vibration and impact.
 In terms of speed, the higher the data transfer rate is, the faster the data transfer rate is.
 However, relative to the noise, the power consumption and the heat output are higher.

 Data is stored on interconnected flash memory chips that retain the data even when there is no power present.
 In simple terms, the flash memory plus the control chip makes the SSD.
 SSDs have no rotating magnetic disk structure and therefore have better shock resistance.
-But its fatal disadvantage is that it has write limit.
+But its fatal disadvantage is that it has to write limit.
 Each block of the flash memory has a certain number of writes.
-After the life reaches the upper limit, the flash memory cannot be written and read, thus causing data loss.
+After life reaches the upper limit, the flash memory cannot be written and read, thus causing data loss.
 However, users need not worry that the higher DWPD (Drive Writes Per Day) of SSD is selected, the longer life expectancy will be.
 It only costs more.

 Advantages and Disadvantages